 - 1 tablespoon hot sauce (Use your favorite sauce) (optional)

 - ½ to 1 tablespoon chilli oil (optional)

 - Rinse the veggies and slice the onions.
 Chop chilli and garlic.
-Chop carrots, cabbage and bell peppers to thin juliennes.
+Chop carrots, cabbage, french beans and bell peppers to thin juliennes.
 Keep this aside.